VB6Hobbyst7/FF4-Randomizer/readme.txt

         when they left.
 With this flag set, those actors' commands will be re-randomized.
 They will still keep the same spell sets they had when they left.

+    h - High MP progression for non-wizards.
+        Normally, randomizing the commands automatically gives some MP to characters who don't normally get MP just in case they end up with some spell sets.
+Setting this flag increases the amount of MP those characters get to be more in line with the devoted spellcasting characters.
+If you set the vitals flag, the MP amounts will be higher for everyone.

 e - Randomize equip skills.
     This randomizes which character jobs can use which types of equipment.
 It